-- All Year 11 report to the dining room from 8.00 am each morning, starting from Monday 11 May.
+- All Year 11 report to the dining room from 8.00 am each morning, starting from Monday 16 May.
 Students must report to this area no later than 8.30am each morning.
 A free breakfast will be available each morning for all Year 11 students throughout the exam season. - Students use the sign in sheets on arrival at the dining room. - Students must check and double check their seat number (displayed in the dining room or co and on their individual exam timetable).
 Once Year 11 Form Tutors arrive to register students there must be silence. - Each exam venue and seat row will be called out.
 Students entitled to exam access arrangements will be called first (8.40 am) and directed to the correct exam room. - Students must listen carefully to instructions and then line up in the dining room (8.45am), where the Progress Leader and Assistant Progress Leader will be present to check attendance, tick present on the seating plan list and line students up in the correct seating order.
-Students will then be escorted by a member of staff to the relevant exam venue from this point. - All students must place their mobile phones in their locker or Changing Room 5 by 8.30am each day. - All students must remain on site and attend lessons or revision as normal until 3.15pm each day. - For PM examinations Year 11, students must report to the dining room no later than 12.30 pm.
+Students will then be escorted by a member of staff to the relevant exam venue from this point. - All students must hand in their mobile phones to the Progress Leader, member of staff from the Exams team or lock safely in their lockers before 8.30am. - All students must remain on site and attend lessons or revision as normal until 3.15pm each day. - For PM examinations Year 11, students must report to the dining room no later than 12.30 pm.
 Students must use the signing-in sheets on arrival at the dining room. - All students must adhere to the JCQ guidelines which relate to conduct during examinations. - Any bags or personal belongings must be kept to a minimum and placed in Changing Room 5 (this room will then be locked during exams).
 School will take no responsibility for the loss of valuable items.
 All valuable items must be handed in prior to the start of the exam, this does not include electronic devices or mobile phones which must be handed to a member of staff prior to entering the exam room.